 Beaufort History Museum and Arsenal

 Beaufort History Museum features 450 years of Lowcountry history and culture.
-As one of the top Beaufort historical sites, the museum houses permanent and temporary exhibits, an on-site arsenal, and hosts tours.
-The arsenal – located on Craven Street – was built in 1798 to serve the Beaufort Volunteer Artillery after they fought during the Revolutionary War.
+As one of the top Beaufort historical sites, the museum houses permanent and temporary exhibits, an arsenal, and hosts tours.
+The arsenal – located on Craven Street – was built in 1798 to serve Beaufort Volunteer Artillery after they fought during the Revolutionary War.

 This multipurpose center once served as a school for enslaved African Americans.
 Today it represents an important part of Gullah and African American culture.
-Penn Center, which dates from 1862, features an entire district where guests can explore and learn.
+Penn Center, which dates from 1862, features an entire district where guests explore and learn.